Skindergade 21: 18401900

 Architect Michael Gottlieb Bindesbøll (1800–1856) was a resident of the building in 1849.
 Author and professor Henrik Hertz (1798–1870) was among the residents in 1851–1852.
 Painter Heinrich Hansen (1821–1890) was among the residents in 1858–1859.

 The property was home to a total of 19 people at the time of the 1860 census.
 Salomon Philipson, a businessman (grosserer) resided on the third floor with his wife Rosette née Benix, their one-year-old son Sigismund Richard Philipson and a maid.
 Joseph Frankel, a master shoemaker, resided on the second floor with his wife Terese Frankel, their two children (aged 12 and 20) and a maid.
 Georg Ludvig Conrad Kjeldsen, a bookseller and librarian, resided on the first floor with his wife Wilhelmine Augusta Kjeldsen née Mortlau, their two children (aged eight and twenty), 24-year-old jurist Philip Rosenstand (who would later serve as mayor of Helsingør), 12-year-old school boy Carls Jørgen Aldo Gyntelberg Rasmussen and a maid.
 Carl Johan Ludvig Pingel, an employee (handelsbetjent) of grocer (urtekræmmer) C. S. J. Carlsen, resided in the basement with his apprentice Jacob Wiliam Thorvald Petersen and a servant.

+1971–1900

 Physician F. F. Ulrik (1818–1917) resided in the apartment on the first floor in 1865.
 Politician Carl Theodor Zahle resided in the apartment on the second floor from 1895 to 1897.

+20th century

+The property belonged to glass-and-porcelain merchant Jens Peter Nielsen (1834-) in 1908.